moby/moby/docs/reference/commandline/daemon.md

 does not share executable memory between devices.
 Use `docker daemon -s btrfs -g /mnt/btrfs_partition`.

-The `zfs` driver is probably not fast as `btrfs` but has a longer track record on stability.
+The `zfs` driver is probably not as fast as `btrfs` but has a longer track record on stability.
 Thanks to `Single Copy ARC` shared blocks between clones will be cached only once.
 Use `docker daemon -s zfs`.
 To select a different zfs filesystem set `zfs.fsname` option as described in [Storage driver options](#storage-driver-options).